-This VSCode extension simplifies working with front matter of your markdown articles when using a static site generator like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
-For example, with the extension, you can keep a list of used tags, categories and add/remove them from your article.
+This VSCode extension simplifies working with your markdown articles' front matter when using a static site generator like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
+For example, you can keep a list of used tags, categories and add/remove them from your article with the extension.

 The extension will automatically verify if your title and description are SEO compliant.
 If this would not be the case, it will give you a warning.